 There are four parts to applying to participate in the Emissions Reduction Fund:

 Information to help you to apply is available under

 If you have not already had your identity confirmed and been assessed against the Fit and Proper Person requirements you will need to complete and submit the necessary AFP National Police Check form.

 If you are involved with other schemes or activities administered by the Clean Energy Regulator, you may have already met the identification procedures and passed the Fit and Proper Person test.
+Fit and Proper Person criteria now includes work health and safety.
 However, if you have been assessed against the fit and proper person test as part of a previous application and your circumstances have changed you must

 notify the Clean Energy Regulator.